hajimeo/samples/java/TestDBConn/README.md

-# SQL client for PostgreSQL used by Nexus and (TODO) IQ
+# TODO: SQL client for PostgreSQL used by Nexus and (TODO) IQ
 NOTE:
 No UPDATE/INSERT/DELETE support, read (SELECT) only.